ihmeuw/vivarium_cluster_tools/docs/source/config.rst

                             - TherapeuticInertia()

 - ``metrics``: Most of time, your output will be the final status of your population at the end of the simulation.
-  However, you may wonder what **actually** happened during your simulation and want to have a record of your interest as well.
-For example, you may be interested in the actual risk exposure of simulants at the mid point of each year, by sex and by age group.
-Or, you may want to know the number of deaths by causes by each age group.
-What if you want to know the number of vaccines given by age, year, sex.
-In all these cases, you can add some already written observers in your model specification file.
+  However, you may wonder what **actually** happened during your simulation and want to have a record of quantities of interest as well. as well.
+For example, you may be interested in the actual risk exposure of simulants at the mid-point of each year, by sex and age group.
+Or, you may want to know the number of deaths due to each cause in your simulation by each age group.
+Or you may want to know the number of vaccines given by age, year, and sex.
+In all of these cases, you can add observers to your model specification file to record these quantities.

 .. code-block:: yaml